graphicore/varla-varfo/explorations/calibrate/index.md

     <p>Merely stating that there's no downside isn't going to be convincing.</p>
 </blockquote>

-<h3>Disclosure</h3>
+## About this Document

-<p>As of beginning this, I don't know if a good case can be build, but
+### Disclosure

-I'm instinctively biased towards having the ability to use real world physical sizes in CSS.</p>
+As of beginning this, I don't know if a good case can be build, but I'm instinctively biased towards having the ability to use real world physical sizes in CSS.

-<h3>Contribute</h3>
+### Contribute

 <p>I understand this as an open document, meaning that contributions
 are welcome via the <a href="https://github.com/graphicore/varla-varfo/issues">GitHub issue tracker</a> and <a href="https://github.com/graphicore/varla-varfo/blob/main/explorations/calibrate/index.html">Pull